4WD left teetering on edge of cliff after crash

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-Emergency services were called to the crash at about 10am on Marine Drive, between James Drive and Black Rock Rd, near Diamond Harbour.
+Emergency services were called to the crash on Marine Drive, between James Drive and Black Rock Rd, near Diamond Harbour, at about 10am on Wednesday.

-A fire crew from the Diamond Harbour station worked to stabilise the vehicle and secure it to the cliff.
+A fire crew from the Diamond Harbour station worked to stabilise the vehicle and secure it to the cliff face.

 The driver has been safely removed from the vehicle.